Inside you’ll find step by step tips for your 3 month old baby sleep schedule and routine so baby will sleep well, eat well, and be cooing all day.

-They aren’t falling asleep as they nurse left and right, and the amount of time they sleep is directly related to whether or not they fight sleep.
+And they aren’t falling asleep as they nurse left and right.
+The amount of time they sleep is directly related to whether or not they fight sleep.
 If they have healthy sleep habits and can get to sleep on their own, they’ll sleep.

 - Did baby used to sleep on their own?
-Did they stop?
+And did they stop?
 Look for sleep props.

 - Has baby started to wake more at night and take longer day naps?
 Could be a delayed type of day night confusion.

 - Might be time to do some deliberate sleep training.

 Sleep Little Lamb